perg593/pulse-agents/docs/getting-started/quick-start.md

 **Last Updated:** 2025-02-15

-Get up and running with the Pulse Widgets Theme Toolkit in minutes.
+Get up and running with the Pulse Agents Preview Dashboard in minutes.

+**Note:** The theme generator has been moved to a separate repository: https://github.com/perg593/theme-generator

 ---